-Learning a programming language takes a big commitment of both time and energy, so you’ll want to make sure you are investing your resources into a language that aligns with your projects.
+Learning a programming language is a big commitment of both time and energy.
+With this in mind, you’ll want to make sure you are investing your resources into a language that aligns with your projects.
 For example, you would use different programming languages to build a website than you would to build a video game.

 So which programming language should you learn?
 In this article, we’re going to provide you with a list of the top seven programming languages to learn for a variety of use cases.

 Best Programming Languages to Learn

 The seven best programming languages to learn are:

 Use Cases: Almost anything

 Companies Using Python: Instagram, Uber, Dropbox, Netflix and Spotify